 The Unbearable Lightness of Being opens with a philosophical discussion of lightness versus heaviness.
 Kundera contrasts Nietzsche’s philosophy of eternal return, or of heaviness, with Parmenides’s understanding of life as light.

 Last fall I decided that I needed to move out to San Francisco.
 Last April I actually signed a lease.
 Between mid-November and early March I traveled back and forth from Reno to the Bay Area twice a week (via trains, planes and automobiles) taking shelter in everything from Airbnb rentals to hostels.

 Today I turned 26 and unlike birthdays of yesteryear I’m actually really happy about growing a year older and wiser.

 What I realized was that when I didn’t know what I was doing with my life, every birthday over 21 seemed frightening.

 Now that I have a clear vision of my future, set goals that I’m gunning for and an overall positive outlook on life – another birthday is only reason for celebration.

 What is the one thing you want more than anything… what’s the thing you’ll fight for – come hell or high water?

 Today I had a very real wake up call on what I want more than anything.
-A goal deeply tied into my belief that people should strive to become self made and my business,
+A goal deeply tied into my belief that people should strive to become

 As many of you know over the last few months I’ve been involved in a tech incubator in Palo Alto, CA called the Founder Institute.
 The program is the brainchild of